nicholasjng/personal-website/content/math/regularity.md

 ---
-title: 'My thesis: What is a regular time series?'
+title: 'What is a regular time series?'
-excerpt: 'Everybody knows what \"regular\" means, but how do you translate your intuition into math?'
+excerpt: 'Everybody knows what "regular" means, but how do you translate your intuition into math?'
 coverImage: '/assets/math/regularity/autoregressive_sample.png'
-date: '2021-01-27T16:36:37.257Z'
+date: '2021-03-11T19:49:57+0100'
 author:
   name: Nicholas Junge
   picture: '/assets/blog/authors/nicholas.jpg'
 ogImage:
   url: '/assets/math/regularity/autoregressive_sample.png'
 ---

-# Regularity detection in time series

 I wrote my thesis on time series analysis last year at the Technical University of Munich (TUM), and I am really happy with the direction that it took.